Yep, the false notion of two sides that must somehow be balanced has a lot to answer for.

 Carola Ottenburg

-Als Antwort auf Natasha Jay 🇪🇺 • • •Considering what the Nazis did, Hitler is even scarier when you understand German.
+Als Antwort auf Natasha 🇪🇺 • • •Considering what the Nazis did, Hitler is even scarier when you understand German.
 I've been teaching myself the German language, as a British person.

 Non-speakers hear Hitler and to them it sounds like a lunatic thug shouting wildly into a microphone.